André Bolduc: Montreal Alouettes

 In 2014, Bolduc joined the Montreal Alouettes as an offensive assistant coach.
 He became the receivers coach in 2015 and was the special teams assistant coach in 2016.
 He moved to running backs coach in 2017 and added the title of assistant head coach in 2020 with Khari Jones as the team's head coach.
 In early December 2022, it was reported that Bolduc was one of five finalists for the vacant Alouettes head coaching job.

 Saskatchewan Roughriders

 On February 7, 2023, it was announced that Bolduc had joined the Saskatchewan Roughriders as the team's run game coordinator and running backs coach.

 Calgary Stampeders

 On January 29, 2024, the Calgary Stampeders announced that they had hired Bolduc to be the team's running backs coach.

 Winnipeg Blue Bombers

 On March 7, 2025, it was announced that Bolduc had been hired by the Winnipeg Blue Bombers to serve as the team's running backs coach.

 Personal life

-Bolduc has four children, Thomas, Raphaël, Justine, and Elizabeth.
+André and his partner, Patricia Dufort, are the parents of four children: Thomas, Raphaël, Justine, and Elizabeth.